$0 Philippines → Canada Express Entry Guide — Quick-Start Checklist

 Express Entry Cost Total From the Philippines: Full Breakdown

 Express Entry is not free.
-Between credential evaluations, language tests, government fees, medical exams, and settlement funds, a single Filipino applicant spends approximately PHP 130,000-180,000 (CAD 3,200-4,400) before even landing in Canada.
-For a family of three, the total approaches PHP 300,000+.
+Between credential evaluations, language tests, government fees, medical exams, and settlement funds, a single Filipino applicant's checked estimate is approximately CAD 2,500-3,500 (PHP 102,500-143,500 at CAD 1 = PHP 41) before landing, excluding settlement funds.
+For a family of three, add dependent fees and family medical and police-clearance costs using the current figures below.
 Here is every cost, in the order you will pay them.

 Pre-Application Costs